toddmotto/angularjs-styleguide/README.md

 This styleguide comprises of my experience with [Angular](//angularjs.org), [several talks](https://speakerdeck.com/toddmotto) and working in teams, building and structuring Angular applications.

 [John Papa](//twitter.com/John_Papa) and I have discussed in depth styling patterns for Angular's structure, syntax, conventions and everything else!
-Thanks to those discussions, I've learned some great tips from John that have helped shapre this guide.
+Thanks to those discussions, I've learned some great tips from John that have helped shape this guide.
 We've both created our own take of a styleguide, I urge you to [check his out](//github.com/johnpapa/angularjs-styleguide) to compare thoughts.

 > See the [original article](http://toddmotto.com/opinionated-angular-js-styleguide-for-teams)